Kreliannn/burger-shop-webiste/README.md

 # 🍔 Burger Website

 A **responsive static website** for a burger shop, designed for an engaging user experience on mobile and desktop devices.
-Built using **HTML, CSS, and media queries** for responsiveness.

 ## ✨ Features